mikel-brostrom/Yolov3_DeepSort_Pytorch/README.md

 ## Introduction

 This directory contains a moded version of PyTorch YOLOv3 (https://github.com/ultralytics/yolov3).
-It passes the detections to a Deep Sort algorithm (https://github.com/ZQPei/deep_sort_pytorch) which tracks the detected objects.
+It filters out every detection that is not a person.
+The detections of persons are then passed to a Deep Sort algorithm (https://github.com/ZQPei/deep_sort_pytorch) which tracks the persons.
+The reason behind the fact that it just tracks persons is that the deep association metric is trained on a person ONLY datatset.

 ## Description